Azure Power Global (NYSE:AZRE) Updates FY 2022 Earnings Guidance

 Azure Power Global (NYSE:AZRE) last released its quarterly earnings data on Tuesday, February 9th.
-The energy company reported ($0.31) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.19) by ($0.12).
-The firm had revenue of $48.20 million for the quarter, compared to the consensus estimate of $49.90 million.
+The energy company reported ($0.31) EPS for the quarter, missing analysts’ consensus estimates of ($0.19) by ($0.12).
+The firm had revenue of $48.20 million during the quarter, compared to the consensus estimate of $49.90 million.
 Azure Power Global had a negative net margin of 14.74% and a negative return on equity of 4.80%.
-As a group, equities research analysts forecast that Azure Power Global will post -0.08 earnings per share for the current fiscal year.
+As a group, equities research analysts anticipate that Azure Power Global will post -0.08 EPS for the current fiscal year.

 About Azure Power Global